 This section lists high-DPI related environment variables recognized by Qt.
 In alphabetical order:

-- QT_ENABLE_HIGHDPI_SCALING Set to 0 to disable high-dpi scaling; effectivly reverting to Qt 5 defualt behavior.
-Note that this has no effect on platforms such as Walyand or macOS - it does not disable any native high-DPI support.
+- QT_ENABLE_HIGHDPI_SCALING Set to 0 to disable high-dpi scaling; effectively reverting to Qt 5 default behavior.
+Note that this has no effect on platforms such as Wayland or macOS - it does not disable any native high-DPI support.
 This variable is intended for testing purposes only, and we do not recommend setting it on a permanent basis.

 - QT_FONT_DPI Sets a global DPI.
 This is a legacy environment variable provided for backwards compatibility.